R00V-root/TSP_Variations/README01.md

-For all 50 states, starting from IOWA to WASHINGOTN DC, the optimal path found by nearest neighbour 2-opt was(this is outputted by the code):
+For all 50 states, starting from IOWA to WASHINGTON DC, the optimal path found by nearest neighbour 2-opt was(this is outputted by the code):
  1. Iowa            → Kansas         : 333.2 km
  2. Kansas          → Nebraska       : 214.5 km
  3. Nebraska        → Oklahoma       : 609.9 km